How to Select Your First Process Automation Project and Calculate the ROI

 In a post COVID-19 world and the new economic reality it brings, process automation seems to be the most promising solution that does more than just save on costs.
 It improves productivity and the quality of work, and allows workers to spend more time on tasks that add more value to the organization.
 As a result, you are able to spend more time rethinking and creating a new balance to the way you work to reshape our economic offerings.

 Automation is set to change the way businesses work.
-In fact, companies are already using Intelligent Process Automation to automate 50-70% of their tasks, with ROI percentages reaching into the triple digits.
+In fact, companies are already using A.I. enabled process automation to automate 50-70% of their tasks, with ROI percentages reaching into the triple digits.

 But being aware of the benefits of automation doesn’t make it easier to implement within your own organization.
 Choosing which processes to automate to achieve the highest possible ROI is not always obvious, and without conducting research into the right areas to automate, the project is likely to result in failure.